-Fact 7: Wind turbines have been criticized for some reasons.
+Fact 7: Wind turbines have been criticized for some reason.
 It is claimed that wind turbines cause noise and disturb nearby residents.
-The slowly moving turbine fans are also accused of harming bats and bird populations of the locality but this accusation is unfounded as more number of birds is killed by other factors such as power lines, cars and high rise buildings.
+The slowly moving turbine fans are also accused of harming bats and bird populations of the locality but this accusation is unfounded as more birds are killed by other factors such as power lines, cars, and high rise buildings.
 Another criticism is that wind energy is variable- if there is no wind due to some reason, the generation of electricity stops.

 Fact 8: The wind energy industry is burgeoning by leaps and bounds.
-Global generation saw quadrupling from 2000 to 2006.
-In 2012, more than 70,000 mega watts of global capacity were generated.
-A single mega watt is enough to power 250 homes.
+A global generation saw quadrupling from 2000 to 2006.
+In 2012, more than 70,000 megawatts of global capacity was generated.
+A single megawatt is enough to power 250 homes.
 The most installed capacity of wind energy is in Germany followed by Spain.
 The US and China are also catching up.
 If this growth momentum is sustained, wind energy will be able to meet one-third of global energy demands by 2050.

 Fact 10: Wind power is also unique for the fact that it does not use any water.
 By 2030, wind power will save around 30 trillion bottles of water in the U.S.

-Fact 11: Wind farms can be constructed in off shore locations.
-Winds are steadier and stronger in offshore locations but setting up infrastructure is costlier.
+Fact 11: Wind farms can be constructed in offshore locations.
+Winds are steadier and stronger in offshore locations but setting up the infrastructure is costlier.

 Fact 12: Isolated locations are provided power by small onshore wind farms.
-Power from small wind farms are purchased by utility companies.
+Power from small wind farms is purchased by utility companies.

-Fact 13: Wind energy is renewable and pollution free source of energy.
-It is mostly used to generate electricity and is abundant source of energy in many parts of the USA.
+Fact 13: Wind energy is a renewable and pollution-free source of energy.
+It is mostly used to generate electricity and is an abundant source of energy in many parts of the USA.

-Fact 14: Wind energy can be a great source of alternative to fossil fuels and has been growing trend in many countries, especially in Europe.
+Fact 14: Wind energy can be a great source of an alternative to fossil fuels and has been a growing trend in many countries, especially in Europe.